arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 ![](assets/uno_kit_perspective.png)

-Once the kit is assembled, the user can solder and assemble the *Audio Synth Shield* board and connect it on top of the *Arduino Uno* board to use the kit as an audio synthesizer.
+Once the kit is assembled, the user can solder and assemble the *Audio Synth Shield* board and connect it on top of the *Make Your UNO* board to use the kit as an audio synthesizer.

 ![](assets/lowAudioSynth.png)